-Bear in mind that the whole application must be in English.
+Bear in mind that when you apply for some British University, the whole application must be in English.
 Therefore, if you are an international student, keep in mind that documents from your school should be translated into English.

 Step 1.
 Register on ucas.com.